mstum/Simplexcel/README.md

 * Add additional validation when saving to a Stream.
 The stream must be seekable (and of course writeable), otherwise an Exception is thrown.

 ## 2.0.1 (2017-05-18)
 * Fix [Issue #12](https://github.com/mstum/Simplexcel/issues/12): Sanitizing Regex stripped out too many characters (like the Ampersand or Emojis).
-Note that certain Unicode characters only work on newer versions of Excel (e.g., Emojis work in Excel 2013 but not 2007 or 2010)
+Note that certain Unicode characters only work on newer versions of Excel (e.g., Emojis work in Excel 2013 but not 2007 or 2010).

 ## 2.0.0 (2017-04-22)
-* Re-target to .net Framework 4.5 and .NET Standard 1.3
+* Re-target to .net Framework 4.5 and .NET Standard 1.3.
-* No longer use `System.Drawing.Color` but new type `Simplexcel.Color` should work
+* No longer use `System.Drawing.Color` but new type `Simplexcel.Color` should work.
-* Classes no longer use Data Contract serializer, hence no more `[DataContract]`, `[DataMember]`, etc. attributes
+* Classes no longer use Data Contract serializer, hence no more `[DataContract]`, `[DataMember]`, etc. attributes.
-* Remove `CompressionLevel` - the entire creation of the actual .xlsx file is re-done (no more dependency on `System.IO.Packaging`) and compression is now a simple bool
+* Remove `CompressionLevel` - the entire creation of the actual .xlsx file is re-done (no more dependency on `System.IO.Packaging`) and compression is now a simple bool.

 ## 1.0.5 (2014-01-30)
-* SharedStrings are sanitized to avoid XML Errors when using Escape chars (like 0x1B)
+* SharedStrings are sanitized to avoid XML Errors when using Escape chars (like 0x1B).

 ## 1.0.4 (2014-01-21)
-* Workbook.Save throws an InvalidOperationException if there are no sheets
+* Workbook.Save throws an InvalidOperationException if there are no sheets.

 ## 1.0.3 (2013-08-20)
-* Added support for external hyperlinks
+* Added support for external hyperlinks.
-* Made Workbooks serializable using the .net DataContractSerializer
+* Made Workbooks serializable using the .net DataContractSerializer.

 ## 1.0.2 (2013-01-10)
-* Initial Public Release
+* Initial Public Release.

 # License
 http://mstum.mit-license.org/